 - The relentless logic of industry disruption – how and why

-- How private equity firms can thrive amidst technology disruption
+- How PE firms can thrive amidst technology disruption

 Frode L. Odegard, Founder & CEO